rabeshi/eaamo-website/content/home/contact.md

 For questions about the conference logistics: gc@eaamo.org.
 For questions about the conference program: pc@eaamo.org.
-For general questions about the conference series: ec@eaamo.org.
+For general questions about the conference: ec@eaamo.org.